gboisse/gboisse.github.io/content/posts/02-revision/index.md

 Phew...

 The demo compo itself was very long with the total number of entries spoiled beforehand due to some technical blunder.
-So we went for some rest at the hotel and came back just in time for the start of the PC compo.
+So we went to have some rest at the hotel and came back just in time for the start of the PC compo.
 There were lots of entries but we ended up being ranked fairly late and amongst the best productions. :slightly_smiling_face:

 <div style="text-align: center;">